 Go into the mountains, find a nice spot high up, away from people, and smoke a bowl in the midst of pure nature.
 Be careful not to get caught toking in public, though.
 It’s illegal, and they do write tickets.

-Glenwood Springs is located less than three hours from Denver and 8.5 hours from Las Vegas.
+Glenwood Springs is located less than three hours from Denver and nine hours from Las Vegas.
 Albuquerque, N.M., is less than eight hours away.

-Portland effectively legalized marijuana in last year’s election.
-From all appearances, the change is working.
-Residents can use and carry the drug now without threat of criminal or even civil sanction.
+Weed is legal in Portland, and residents can use and carry the drug now without threat of criminal or even civil sanction.

-Plus, Portland’s just a great little city.
+Plus, Portland is just a great little city.
 Founded in 1786 after more than 150 years of continuous settlement, the city is centered on the Old Port, once a major shipping hub for New England merchants.

 Take a trip in summer and soak in Portland’s rustic cobblestone streets, its historic architecture, and its absolute charm.
 Not to mention the fact that you can smoke weed in freedom.